galiacheng/weblogic-aks-flux2-kustomize/README.md

 * Connection #0 to host 20.124.73.73 left intact
 ```

-## Encrypt Kubernetes using SOPS and Azure Key Vault
+## Encrypt Kubernetes Secret using SOPS and Azure Key Vault

-WIP
+If you want to enhance the sample for development/test/production senarios,
+you are able to [encrypt Kubernetes Secret using SOPS and Azure Key Vault](https://techcommunity.microsoft.com/t5/azure-global/gitops-and-secret-management-with-aks-flux-cd-sops-and-azure-key/ba-p/2280068).